Maskrpone/trying-something-new-here-theme/README.md

 ```bash
 cd trying-something-new-here-theme/
 ```
-And last, move the two folder in your theme folder :
+And lastly, move the two folder in your theme folder :

 ```bash
 mv trying-something-here-xfwm/ $USER/.local/share/theme